 - Daredevil's childhood accident with radioactive/chemical/whatever waste blinded him, but also helped to enhance his senses beyond what would be possible for a non-mutate blind person.

 - Despite Sin City being more realistic than most comic series, The Yellow Bastard could still very easily be considered a mutate.
-He underwent gene therapy in order to reattatch his lost body parts and repair his damaged brain, turning into a yellow freak in the process.
+He underwent gene therapy in order to reattach his lost body parts and repair his damaged brain, turning into a yellow freak in the process.
 It's heavily implied that his yellow color and trademark stench is due to organ damage caused by the process, leading to his body filling with bile as it basically rots while he's still alive.

 - Godzilla, Rodan, King Ghidorah (The 90s version at least), Biollante, or nearly every single giant monster applies here.

-- The apocalyptic film Prophecies of Nostradamus / Last Days of Planet Earth featured several mutates (and a few Mutants as well) of varying stripes.
-One of the most frightening was a group of irradiated humans who became arboreal cannibals covered with cancerous sours.
-The film was banned in its native country of Japan due to the Unfortunate Implications regarding Hiroshima survivors.
+- The apocalyptic film Prophecies of Nostradamus / The Last Days of Planet Earth featured several mutates (and a few Mutants as well) of varying stripes.
+One of the most frightening was a group of irradiated humans who became arboreal cannibals covered with cancerous sores.

 Live Action TV